DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-09-combining-reports-and-data-exports.md

 ## What we did

+### Removed the link to the HESA export from the application data export page

+Currently, the application data export page has a link to the Higher Education Statistics Agency (HESA) export.

+But now the HESA export is accessible directly from the reports page, so we’ve:

+- removed the link from the application data export page
+- changed the breadcrumb on the HESA export page

 ### Combined the reports and export data sections into one

 Previously we had separated the existing ‘export data’ section from the newer ‘reports’.